 You turn a to-do list into a success list when you apply Pareto’s Principle and prioritize or focus on the things that matter most.

-Extreme Application
+Extreme Application of the Law

 To achieve extraordinary success, go even smaller than the vital few in choosing your focus.
-Keep on figuring out the 20% of the 20% of the 20% until you arrive at One Thing.
+Keep on figuring out the 20% of the 20% of the 20% until you arrive at ONE Thing.

 Applying this to his business, Keller reduced a list of a hundred ideas to make his company #1 in its field to just one idea: he would write a book about excelling in real estate.
 The book became a best-seller, launched a series of books, and changed the company’s image.

-In his personal life, Keller applied the One Thing rule to learning to play the guitar.
+In his personal life, Keller applied the ONE Thing rule to learning to play the guitar.
 He decided he’d get the greatest impact from his limited practice time by focusing on scales.
 He narrowed that further to practicing the minor blues scale.
 Applying it, he could play the solos of several great classic rock guitarists.
-The scale became his One Thing and opened up the rock world.
+The scale became his ONE Thing and opened up the rock world.

-The 80/20 law is like a compass that points you in the direction of the One Thing that matters most.
+The 80/20 law is like a compass that points you in the direction of the ONE Thing that matters most.

 ———End of Preview———